MachineLearningMike/Mozaic_Architecture/Architecture/Architecture.md

 <div style="page-break-after: always;"></div>
 <br>

-### 3. Architecture for omnichain staking
+### **3. Architecture for omnichain staking**
 <br>

-#### 3.1 Definition**
+#### **3.1 Definition**
 <br>
 Omnichain staking requires that:

-- Assets can be deposited in any listed token format on any listed chain, at users' request.
+- Assets can be deposited in any listed token format on any listed chain, *at users' request*.
-- Deposited assets can be swapped/transferred, and staked in any staking pool on any listed chain, *guided by the system's optimization plan.*
+- Deposited assets can be swapped/transferred, and staked in any staking pool on any listed chain, *guided by the system's optimization plan*.
-- Staked assets and rewards can be withdrawn in any listed token format on any listed chian, at users' request.
+- Staked assets and rewards can be withdrawn in any listed token format on any listed chian, *at users' request*.
 - Rewards collected can be swapped/transferred, and staked in any staking pool on any listed chain, *guided by the system's optimization plan.*
 <br><br>